smalluban/neck/README.md

 #### divWrapper `controller.divWrapper` (_default: `true`_)

-DOM node of controller (read `Backbone.View` docs) for default is created as empty `div`.
-View will be appended inside this `div` element. `divWrapper` gives you option to change this behavior.
-If it is set to `false`, `el` in DOM will be replaced by view or appended to DOM without `div` wrapper - only what will be inside view.
+Controller `el` object (read `Backbone.View` docs) for default is created as empty `div`.
+Template will be placed inside this `div` element. `divWrapper` gives you option to change this behavior.
+If it is set to `false`, `el` object will be replaced by view and appended to DOM without `div` wrapper.

 #### parseSelf `controller.parseSelf` (_default: `true`_)

 It sets parsing view starting point.
-It can be started from root node (when set to `true`) or from direct children of root node (when set to `false`).
+Parsing can be started from root node (when set to `true`) or from direct children of root node (when set to `false`).

 #### injector `controller.injector` (_default: `Neck.DI.globals`_)

 Injector property sets which dependency injector object is used when fetching controllers, helpers and templates.
 This property is inherited by controllers and helpers through whole application.
 You do not need to set it in every controller/helper, only root controller should have this property set.
+If You initialize application by helpers, You do not have to set it at all directly in controller.

 ### Instance methods